Registration Required to Compost at School

 As Master Composters, we are often asked for help and advice on composting school garden waste and fruit from student snacks and lunch boxes and Iequipment suitable for this small scale composting is shown on this page.

 Usually in Leicestershire, we find that this, mainly fruit waste, has been put into a Green Cone, Green Johanna or Dalek composter that has been provided free of charge or at a subsidised price by the Council.
-As illustrated elsewhere on this website these bins perform effectively in the home garden but one or two bins, designed for a family of four or five, cannot cope with the waste produced by classes of thirty plus children.
+As illustrated elsewhere on this website these bins perform effectively in the home garden but are designed for family use and cannot cope with the waste produced by classes of thirty plus children.

 The Green Cone Food Digesters have either not been used or both the underground chamber and the cone have been filled with fruit and is “not doing anything” (except smelling).
 The Green Johanna and Dalek bins are frequently full to the brim with an oozing, smelly mess of fruit waste, which is often also seeping out of the bottom of the bin due to the failure to add a bulking agent such as wood pellets, sawdust or woodchips.